Ramón Filgueira

 Jasmine.Talevi@dal.ca

-Funding: NSERC, Agriculture and Agri-Foods Canada
+Funding: NSERC, Fisheries and Oceans Canada

 Jasmine earned her BScH in Marine and Freshwater Biology from the University of Guelph.
 During her time at Guelph, Jasmine completed an honours research project with Dr. Patricia A. Wright studying the changes in behaviour and physiology of amphibious fish across ontogeny.
 For her Masters, she will be studying how anthropogenic eutrophication impacts marine bivalves.